 As we’ve mentioned, big hair used to be very popular during the 80s.
 A good length accompanies it to give it more volume.
 You will need copious amounts of hairspray to keep your big hair flowy and intact.

 A high-top fade was a signature hairstyle among hip-hop artists.
-The sides were buzzed in a smooth fade, usually with cuts and the top had a lot of volumes.
-Men nowadays add their elements like twists to make them more unique.
+The sides were buzzed in a smooth fade, usually with cuts and the top had a lot of volume.

 Slicked Back Hair